View basket (0 items $0.00)

 Your Body's True Foundation: The Role of the Pelvic Floor in Structural Balance - An Interview with Yoga Therapist Leslie Howard

 How can yoga help us retain pelvic floor health and avoid some of the common pelvic floor issues that many people struggle with?
 In this interview, yoga therapist Leslie Howard shares insights from her work with yoga for pelvic floor issues as well as initial results from a study on yoga for incontinence.
-Also check out Leslie's webinar, Balancing Your Foundational Core: Pelvic Floor Health for Men & Women.
+Also check out Leslie's webinar, Surprising Truths About Pelvic Floor Disorders- And How Yoga Can Help.

 Yoga U Online: On your website, you say that stabilizing, stretching, and softening the pelvic floor helps to create the correct foundation for every movement in the body.
 That’s a pretty bold statement!
 What exactly do you mean by that?